-Mount replacement board onto the back of the door panel, lining up standoff holes.
-Push the board into place, and confirm it is fully seated on all six (6) standoffs.
-Reconnect harness plug (J1) to the board at the upper-left edge.
-Replace wire # 30 on the quick-connect terminal.
+Mount replacement boards onto the back of the door panel with the same orientation.
+Push both boards into place, and confirm they are fully seated on all ten (10) standoffs.
+Reconnect harness plug (J18) to the left side of Gate Driver PC Board (A11).